MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Models have a **selectionExpressionBehavior** setting that enables further control over how calculation groups in that model behave.
 This setting accepts the following three values:

 - **Automatic**.
 This is the default value and is the same as **nonvisual**.
 This ensures that your existing models do not change behavior.
-At some point in the future, new models set to automatic will use **visual** instead.
+Models above a future compatibility level set to automatic will use **visual** instead.
 There will be an announcement at that time.
 - **Nonvisual**.
 If the calculation group does not define a [multipleOrEmptySelection](#multiple-or-empty-selection) expression the calculation group returns `SELECTEDMEASURE()` and when grouping by the calculation group, subtotal values are hidden.
 - **Visual**.
 If the calculation group does not define a [multipleOrEmptySelection](#multiple-or-empty-selection)  expression the calculation group returns `BLANK()`.
 When grouping by the calculation group, subtotal values are determined by evaluating the selected measure in the context of the calculation group.